maryammsd/Mole/README.md

 01-05 23:53:25.748  4858  4858 E ACRA    : 	at android.app.ActivityThread.main(ActivityThread.java:6119)
 01-05 23:53:25.748  4858  4858 E ACRA    : 	at java.lang.reflect.Method.invoke(Native Method)
 ````

+Apart from this file, each fuzzing tool collects information about the generated input events and models they construct (statically or dynamically).

 Once the fuzzing is finished, the script `scripts/check.sh` can be used to search for a crash in the collected files.
 This script accepts the directory path where the folders of fuzzing outputs are stored.
 ````